renatoluz/br-machine-learning/projects/capstone/capstone_report_template-pt_br.md

 First, the text data from the 25 features was cleaned (some HTML tags are still present in the original data).
 Next, the text was grouped and processed into feature vectors.
 The method bag of words was used to represent the text as numerical feature vectors.
 The bag of words model created a vocabulary of tokens from the headlines data and then counted.
 Also, the relevancy of words was evaluated using the method term frequency-inverse document frequency (tf-idf).

+The bag-of-words model is a simplifying representation used in natural language processing and information retrieval (IR).
+In this model, a text (such as a sentence or a document) is represented as the bag (multiset) of its words, disregarding grammar and even word order but keeping multiplicity.
+The bag-of-words model has also been used for computer vision.

+The bag-of-words model is commonly used in methods of document classification where the (frequency of) occurrence of each word is used as a feature for training a classifier.

+In information retrieval, tf–idf or TFIDF, short for term frequency–inverse document frequency, is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.
+It is often used as a weighting factor in searches of information retrieval, text mining, and user modeling.
+The tf–idf value increases proportionally to the number of times a word appears in the document and is offset by the number of documents in the corpus that contain the word, which helps to adjust for the fact that some words appear more frequently in general. tf–idf is one of the most popular term-weighting schemes today; 83% of text-based recommender systems in digital libraries use tf–idf.

+Stop words are words which are filtered out before or after processing of natural language data (text).
+Though "stop words" usually refers to the most common words in a language, there is no single universal list of stop words used by all natural language processing tools, and indeed not all tools even use such a list.
+Some tools specifically avoid removing these stop words to support phrase search.

+Tokenization is the process of converting a sequence of characters (such as in a computer program or web page) into a sequence of tokens (strings with an assigned and thus identified meaning).
+A program that performs lexical analysis may be termed a lexer, tokenizer, or scanner, though scanner is also a term for the first stage of a lexer.
+A lexer is generally combined with a parser, which together analyze the syntax of programming languages, web pages, and so forth.

 The learning algorithm Logistic Regression is initially employed since it fundamentally has probabilities as output (which is useful for the AUC metric).
 Later, most of the other algorithms from sklearn are also evaluated.
 Here’s the list of classifiers implemented:

 ![algo1](algo1.png)